 Problems have a strange way of pushing on time.
 Mindlessness has no relation to time.

 Samar did not pretend to know mathematics but offered “You would be surprised at my ignorance of mathematics!
 If the sabzi walla wasn’t nice enough to give me the right change by honesty, I would have no idea how to add my money up!”
 And he laughed.
 The tension could not stop a thousand rays of joy from Radha’s angel face.
 “But you know, maths can’t be so different from art.
 I first get the frame right.
 If I can lay down my frame, the painting comes out of my heart.
-So…. why dont you try and lay down first what you can.
+So…. why don’t you try and lay down first what you can.
 Then let your mind take over.”

-“Its not so easy” Radha remarked sharply.
+“It’s not so easy,” Radha remarked sharply.
 She got up irritated a bit.
 As she was leaving, she turned back and furthered her hand – “I am Radha Iyer by the way”.
 “Samar.
 Samardeep Singh”.
-He got up and now his 6 foot well built frame was visible.
+He got up and now his 6-foot well-built frame was visible.
 She rushed away.

 His walk today had a different quality.
 He could not think through his many ideas.
 The lake which always inspired him at sunset was somewhat lackluster.
 The bloody waters somehow looked heavenly.
 Today that blood had an ethereal touch.
 He sat down on the bench and put his head down with hands cupping his eyes.
 “Hey, Mr. Framework!”
 Samar turned back with an automatic smile.
-“Your advise helped me!
+“Your advice helped me!
 You should teach us LP yaar!”.
 Samar was amused and gave an understanding nod as if what she said was always known to him.

 She came and sat with him.
-They talked of their families.
+They talked about their families.
 She was from Delhi but was Tamilian.
 He was from Chandigarh and a Sikh.
 He had shaved his beard in 1984.
 But they were unusual and different.
 The different beings seemed to flow into one big whole.
 As I watch them from my vantage I find it difficult to see where Samar ends and Radha starts.

-An A in LP had later translated into a respectable score on Maths but in the 6 months that had passed since, Radha had learned to see at the world from a standpoint devoid of expectations.
-Her effort to meet the expectations had brought her close to someone who taught to see world as it was.
+An A in LP had later translated into a respectable score on Maths but in the 6 months that had passed since Radha had learned to see at the world from a standpoint devoid of expectations.
+Her effort to meet the expectations had brought her close to someone who taught to see the world as it was.
 There was no evaluation to be made, Samar said.
 Only the curse of interpretation had to be lived since one had a mind.
 This half baked estimation of the true nature was all that his art could do.
 It could not introduce the lake as it was, but as it talked to Samar.
 The colors and the emotions in his art had an eternal legacy, yet they had to pass the restricting and conditioned funnel of his mind.
 Samar knew that when his art would lead him, it would be free and divine.
 For now, he would have to do with doing second-rate work.

 Quiet as usual, sitting on the bench, head down, hands cupping the eyes.
 “Are you sad?”
 Radha whispered.
 You seem to be as burdened as the Atlas.
 What is wrong?
-Nothing yaar, its just gives me peace.
+Nothing yaar, it just gives me peace.
 There is no significance to my act.

 He looked up at Radha.
 Her face was as fresh as it was in the library the first time.
 The knowing of her had not diminished the light in her.
 “What a world we live in!”
 Samar started, ” In this world full of rapists, killers, murderers, haters and maniacs, I wanted you to know that there is at least ONE person who loves you without any conditions or limits.
 I love your soul, Radha” he said effortlessly.